 4. New Balance Men’s 481V3 Cushioning Trail Running Shoe

-- Cushioned Support: The Cush+ midsole delivers ultra-soft cushioning and all-day comfort without sacrificing support to provide both a comfortable underfoot feel and stability
+- Cush+ midsole cushioning delivers ultra-soft, all-day comfort without sacrificing support

 The New Balance Men's 481V3 Cushioning Trail Running Shoe is built to be durable and tough, qualities a nurse needs in a good pair of shoes.